jenspfahl/ANOTHERpass/README.md

 >* Dark Theme support ;-)

 With version 2, the app is able to act as a credential server in a local network.
-With [this browser extension](https://github.com/jenspfahl/anotherpass-webext) you can fetch certain credentials directly from a browser on different devices (e.g. your laptop) .
+With [this browser extension](https://github.com/jenspfahl/anotherpass-browserextension) you can fetch certain credentials directly from a browser on different devices (e.g. your laptop) .

 For more information see [https://anotherpass.jepfa.de](https://anotherpass.jepfa.de)

+Information about the ANOTHERpass browser extension can be found [here](https://anotherpass.jepfa.de/extension/).

 You can download the latest release version [here](https://anotherpass.jepfa.de/download/).